Skip to content

 decode(message, errors='strict')

-Read and strip off the encoded size from payload.
+Read and strip off the encoded size from message.

 Parameters: